YSFKDR/PHFIndicator/README.md

 # Price Hit Frequency (PHF) Indicator for NinjaTrader 8

 ## Description
 This NinjaTrader 8 indicator calculates hits on high or low prices of each bar within a specified period and visualizes key levels on the chart.
+Identifying these key levels is crucial for traders as they often represent significant support and resistance areas where price action is likely to react.
+By marking these levels, the indicator helps traders make more informed decisions about entry, exit, and stop-loss placements.
+Understanding how price interacts with these key levels can improve trading accuracy and enhance strategy development, ultimately contributing to better risk management and profitability.

 ## Features
 - **Lookback Period**: Specify the number of bars to look back.